 NOTE: If “Auto.
 Run After Cal.” was selected (through the Set Up Analyzer routine), the instrument automatically proceeds to the ROUTINE Analyze Mode and starts analysis of specimens in any additional racks that have been loaded onto the Sample Handler.
 Refer to Section 7 of your operating manual for information on the Analyze routine.

 NOTE: If an error occurs during the Calibration Mode, an appropriate screen is displayed.
 The problem (and in some cases an error number) and a brief solution are displayed.
 Some errors require more than one screen to provide a complete description of the problem or the action needed.
 These screens displays a softkey of “MORE” that moves the display to the continuing information.
-The screens also offers one or more softkeys to correct the error.
+The screens also offer one or more softkeys to correct the error.
 Refer to Section 11, Troubleshooting/ Diagnostics, in your operating manual.

 CALIBRATION FOR THE UF-1000i